Harald-U/workshop-openshift-on-ibm-cloud/7-source-to-image.md

 <kbd><img src="images/lab-7-step-4.png" /></kbd>

-The other images were created during the previous labs.
+The other images you see on this page were created during the previous labs.

 ## Deployment of the Microservice